-Since the 1950s, major reforms have changed mental health care across Western Europe.
-These reforms were characterised by the process of 'de-institutionalisation'.
-Although the term 'de-institutionalisation' has been used inconsistently in the literature, it usually refers to the closure or downsizing of former large asylums and the development of various services in the community.
-These community services are intended to provide care for people with mental disorders, including those with severe mental illnesses who would have been long-term hospitalised before 'de-institutionalisation'.
-Psychiatric in-patient treatment was provided in smaller units, often linked to general district hospitals, with a focus on short-term acute care.
-Various forms of protected housing services should support those patients who could not - or not yet - live independently, whilst all other patients were supposed to live outside mental health care institutions.
-Reasons for these reforms included the concern that asylums were therapeutically ineffective and even detrimental, and the attitude that civil rights entitled patients to a life as autonomous as possible.
-5,6
+Although the term 'de-institutionalisation' has been used inconsistently in the literature, it usually refers to the closure or downsizing of former large asylums and the development of various services in the community.2 These community services are intended to provide care for people with mental disorders, including those with severe mental illnesses who would have been long-term hospitalised before 'de-institutionalisation'.
+Psychiatric in-patient treatment was provided in smaller units,4 often linked to general district hospitals, with a focus on short-term acute care.
+Various forms of protected housing services should support those patients who could not-or not yet-live independently, while all other patients were supposed to live outside mental healthcare institutions.
+Reasons for these reforms included the concern that asylums were therapeutically ineffective and even detrimental, as well as the attitude that civil rights entitled patients to a life as autonomous as possible.56

-Although the political context, drivers, timing, pace and exact outcomes of deinstitutionalisation varied across countries, changes were implemented everywhere, often supported by substantially increased funding for mental health care.7
+Although the political context, drivers, timing, pace and exact outcomes of de-institutionalisation varied across countries, changes were implemented everywhere, often supported by substantially increased funding for mental healthcare.7

-However, previous analyses of changes in the provision of institutional mental health care in Europe suggested that the trend might have been reversed.
-Since 1990 - according to historians the end of the post-war period in Europe - the number of conventional psychiatric beds decreased further.
-Yet, in most studied countries the places in protected housing services and of forensic psychiatric beds increased as did the prison population, which may be assumed to include a large and possibly rising number of prisoners with mental illnesses.
-Considering this increase of institutions accommodating people with mental disorders, previous analyses suggested that 'deinstitutionalisation' of mental health care might have been superseded by 'reinstitutionalisation'.
-8-14 This leads to the questions as to whether the trend continued, and - if so - whether the total number of additional places in alternative institutions

-(i.e. protected housing facilities, forensic hospitals, prisons) was greater than the reduction of hospital beds so that - overall - there has indeed been a reinstitutionalisation.
+However, previous analyses of changes in the provision of institutional mental healthcare in Europe suggested that the trend might have been reversed.
+Since 1990according to historians the end of the post-war period in Europe-the number of conventional psychiatric beds decreased further.
+Yet, in most studied countries, the places in protected housing services and of forensic psychiatric beds increased as did the prison population, which may be assumed to include a large and possibly rising number of prisoners with mental illnesses.
+Considering this increase in institutions accommodating people with mental disorders, previous analyses suggested that 'de-institutionalisation' of mental healthcare might have been superseded by 're-institutionalisation'.^{8-14} This leads to questions as to whether the trend continued and, if so, whether the total number of additional places in alternative institutions (ie, protected housing facilities, forensic hospitals, prisons) was greater than the reduction in hospital beds so that overall there has indeed been a re-institutionalisation.

-A further question is whether changes in different forms of institutional care are associated, e.g. whether drastic reductions in bed numbers are associated with a more marked increase in protected housing places or in the prison populations.
-The latter association, i.e. an inverse relationship between psychiatric hospital beds and the size of the prison populations, was first suggested by Penrose in 1939, based on a cross-sectional observational study in 18 European countries.
+A further question is whether changes in different forms of institutional care are associated, for example, whether drastic reductions in bed numbers are associated with a more marked increase in protected housing places or in the prison populations.
+The latter association, that is, an inverse relationship between psychiatric hospital beds and the size of the prison populations, was first suggested by Penrose15 in 1939, based on a cross-sectional observational study in 18 European countries.
 He concluded that a fixed proportion of people were required to be kept in institutions and that the provision of more psychiatric hospital beds could help to reduce the prison populations.

-Cross-sectional and longitudinal studies have tried to test the Penrose hypothesis with inconsistent conclusions.
-Yet, only longitudinal studies can explore whether changes of hospital beds and the prison population are really linked.
-Kelly found a strong rank correlation in Ireland between 1963 and 2003, namely decline in psychiatric inpatients significantly exceeded the increase of prisoners Replicating the method of Kelly, Mundt et al. did not find a correlation in post-communist European countries between 1991 and 2010.
-In South American countries, a significant association has been identified since 1990 using multivariate regression analysis, i.e. when and where bed numbers were more reduced the prison population tended to increase more.
+Cross-sectional and longitudinal studies have tried to test the Penrose hypothesis with inconsistent conclusions.^{16-21} Yet only longitudinal studies can explore whether changes in hospital beds and the prison population are really linked.
+Kelly16 found a strong rank correlation in Ireland between 1963 and 2003; specifically, a decline in psychiatric inpatients significantly exceeded the increase of prisoners.
+Replicating the method of Kelly, Mundt et al20 did not find a correlation in postcommunist European countries between 1991 and 2010.
+In South American countries, a significant association has been identified since 1990 using multivariate regression analysis,21 that is, when and where bed numbers were more reduced, the prison population tended to increase more.